ashjorda/100-Days-Of-Code/Day-33-ISS-Overhead-Notifier/README.md

 **Usage**

-1. Copy the contents of main.py, save to a python file locally
+1. Copy the contents of main.py, save it to a python file locally
 2. Install 'requests' python module
-3. Modify the MY_LAT, and MY_LONG constants with the latitude/longitude coordinates of your speficiced location.
-Can use https://www.latlong.net/ to gather your cooridantes
+3. Modify the MY_LAT, and MY_LONG constants with the latitude/longitude coordinates of your specified location.
+Can use https://www.latlong.net/ to gather your coordinates
-4. Modify the SENDER_EMAIL, SENDER_PASSWORD, and RECIPIENT_EMAIL constants to their respetive values.
-Sender Email, and Sender Password combination is the credentails you want to use from your email provider to send the email noitifcation.
-And the recipient email is the account that you want to recieve the notifacation when the ISS is over head.
+4. Modify the SENDER_EMAIL, SENDER_PASSWORD, and RECIPIENT_EMAIL constants to their respective values.
+Sender Email, Sender Password, as these are the credentials you want to use from your email provider to send the email notification.
+And the recipient email is the account that you want to receive the notification when the ISS is over head.
-5. Update the smtp address of your email provider on line 60, currenlty set for gmail smtp address.
+5. Update the smtp address of your email provider on line 60, currently set for gmail smtp address.
 6. Run the python script from CLI or a hosted server.
 The script will execute every 60 seconds until canceled or an exception is raised